2019 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 I don’t remember what it was like to drive to new places before I had GPS on my phone — how did I get anywhere?
 Similarly, I don’t know how I survived road trips before I had GasBuddy to lead me to the best gas stations along the way.
 Given this reliance, you’d think I would have learned about their Pay with GasBuddy feature sooner.
-Alas, it was only a few weeks ago that it was brought to my attention and decided to give it a try.
+Alas, it was only a few months ago that it was brought to my attention.

 Put simply, the value proposition of Pay with GasBuddy is that you can use a special card that’s accepted at most gas stations in order to save a few cents off of every gallon of gas you buy.
 That sounds good — almost too good, if you think like me.
-However, after getting a chance to test the service out on my recent trip from Missouri to Florida, I can report that Pay with GasBuddy really does work and could be a great feature for some drivers.
+However, after getting a chance to test the service out, I can report that Pay with GasBuddy really does work and could be a great feature for some drivers.

 Signing Up for Pay with GasBuddy and How it Works

 The first thing you should know about Pay with GasBuddy is that it is completely free to sign-up and start using the service.
 All you’ll need to do is either select the Pay with GasBuddy option in the app or go to their website to begin the process.
 On top of basic information like your name, address, and phone number, you’ll also be asked to link a checking account.
 Keep in mind that the account you select will be the one that’s charged whenever you use the service.

 After you sign-up, a Pay with GasBuddy card will be shipped to (again — this is all free).
 To the untrained eye, these look like any regular credit or debit cards except that it lacks an EMV chip or Visa/Mastercard/etc. logo.
 Before using your new card, you’ll also be asked to create a Driver ID number, which will essentially function as a PIN.